Approximation of mean curvature flow with generic singularities by smooth flows with surgery

 \section{Definitions for Local Surgery}

-Let $\mathcal{M}$ be an $n$-dimensional unit-regular, cyclic (mod 2) integral Brakke flow that encounters only spherical or neck-pinch singularities, evolving from the smoothly embedded, closed hypersurface $M^n\subset\mathbb{R}^{n+1}$.
+Let $\mathcal{M}$ be an $n$-dimensional unit-regular, cyclic (mod 2) integral Brakke flow that encounters only multiplicity one spherical or neck-pinch singularities, evolving from the smoothly embedded, closed hypersurface $M^n\subset\mathbb{R}^{n+1}$.
+We will always presume these singularities are multiplicity one.
 We fix a neck separation parameter $\Gamma_0$ that satisfies the conclusions of Proposition \ref{separation}, and a $\bar\delta>0$ that satisfies the conclusions of Theorem \ref{hkexist} and Theorem \ref{hkcanon}.

 All of the above definitions for surgery make use of the `fattened' flow, where at each time $K_t$ is defined to be the set such that the boundary $\partial K_t = M_t$ is the motion by mean curvature from the initial hypersurface $M$.
 Since the flow is mean convex, the direction of flow is always into such a $K$.